Help Center/ Workspace/ API Reference/ Calling APIs/ Making an API Request

 Request Header

 You can also add additional header fields to a request, such as the fields required by a specified URI or HTTP method.
-For example, to request the authentication information, add Content-Type, which specifies the request body type.
+For example, to request for the authentication information, add Content-Type, which specifies the request body type.

 For the API used to create an IAM user as the administrator, if AK/SK authentication is enabled, the request with the header is as follows: